-- The 21st Century Cures Act: Establishment of Disincentives for Health Care Providers That Have Committed Information Blocking final rule to publish in the Federal Register on July 1, 2024. - Continues implementation of section 4004 of the 21st Century Cures Act (2016) and builds on ONC's 21st Century Cures Act Final Rule (2020) and OIG's "Grants, Contracts, and Other Agreements: Fraud and Abuse; Information Blocking; Office of Inspector General's Civil Money Penalty Rules" (2023). - The final rule effective date is 30 days after it is published in the Federal Register on July 31, 2024.
+- The 21st Century Cures Act: Establishment of Disincentives for Health Care Providers That Have Committed Information Blocking final rule published in the Federal Register on July 1, 2024 (89 FR 54662). - The final rule effective date is 30 days after it is published in the Federal Register (July 31, 2024). - Continues implementation of section 4004 of the 21st Century Cures Act (2016) and builds on ONC's 21st Century Cures Act Final Rule (2020) and OlG's "Grants, Contracts, and Other Agreements: Fraud and Abuse; Information Blocking; Office of Inspector General's Civil Money Penalty Rules" (2023).